 When I gor kicked out of Texas, i wanted something to remember, so brought a pair ostrich boots, and a piece of walnut wood from a sawmill.
 I soon got a job at Mississippi Valley State University, in Itta Bena, MS. I had the blues real bad.
 I heard the blues day and night, so I designed a work for the men and women of the blues in the state of Mississippi.
 Walnut has always been my favorite wood to work in, and this piece took me to a place I wanted to go.

 Morality and Law

-Sometime we have to decide between what is morally right and what is legal.
+Sometimes we have to decide what is morally right and what is legal.
 The people in this work says keep your eyes on God, do what is morally right.
 A lady in Chattanooga, TN brought this work for her son who was a lawyer.

 When I think of African American people, I often wonder who are we.
 The slaves came from Africa to America.
 Through this passage many people took advantage and laid with the women.
 Some were English, Spanish, French, German, and others, all taking full advantage of enslaved people.
 African Americans are a rich gumbo, made of many different ingredients.
 Strong values of religion, purpose, patriotism, struggle, and a moral sense of right and wrong makes us good.
 We are Gumbo People.

 80" x 16 ”x 3”